 Remember, fools rush in.
 You might have a brilliant idea, but if you’re so sure of yourself that you don’t take the time to check your surroundings and conduct meaningful market research on your competitors and audience, you’re setting yourself up to fail.

 Starting a business is far, far less complicated when you know the basics, and more specifically, what hazards you’re likely to face.
-Avoid piercing your foot on the proverbial spiiiiike by checking out our handy downloadable guide How to start a business in six easy steps, giving you a better idea of how to prepare for any dangerous missteps.
+Avoid piercing your foot on the proverbial spiiiiike by checking out our handy article How to start a business, giving you a better idea of how to prepare for any dangerous missteps.

 Phase Two: Get a Business Plan